Governed AI Workflows · Banks & Credit Unions

 Data & context mapping

-Systems, data sources, reporting flows, permissions, business definitions, document stores, and pockets of tribal knowledge.
+Systems, data sources, permissions, business definitions, document stores, reporting flows, and pockets of tribal knowledge.

 P4